 The FwpmEngineOpen0 function opens a session to the filter engine.

-NTSTATUS FwpmEngineOpen0( const wchar_t *serverName, UINT32 authnService, SEC_WINNT_AUTH_IDENTITY_W *authIdentity, const FWPM_SESSION0 *session, HANDLE *engineHandle );
+DWORD FwpmEngineOpen0( const wchar_t *serverName, UINT32 authnService, SEC_WINNT_AUTH_IDENTITY_W *authIdentity, const FWPM_SESSION0 *session, HANDLE *engineHandle );

-A pointer to an FWPM_SESSION0 structure that defines session-specific parameters for the session being opened.
+Session-specific parameters for the session being opened.
 This pointer is optional and can be NULL.

-A pointer to a variable that receives a handle for the open session to the filter engine.
+Handle for the open session to the filter engine.

 ||A session with the specified sessionKey is already opened.|

 ||A Windows Filtering Platform (WFP) specific error.
 See WFP Error Codes for details.|